ajliam/Week-6-SQL-Final-Project-Gym/README.md

 3. Allow an employee to update a gym’s information.

 ###### Members
+1. Display a list of fitness center members by gym.
-1. Display a list of fitness center members.
+2. Display a list of all fitness center members.
-2. Allow an employee to add a member to the gym.
+3. Allow an employee to add a member to the gym.
-3. Allow an employee to update a member’s information.
+4. Allow an employee to update a member’s information.
-4. Allow an employee to remove a member from the gym.
+5. Allow an employee to remove a member from the gym.

 ###### Trainers
 1. Display a list of trainers at a gym.